-The 2019 Dashboard Suspension Indicator is Yellow; two student groups (Socioeconomically Disadvantaged, Hispanic) are in the Orange performance level; two student groups (White, Two or More Races) are in the Yellow performance level.
-The 2018 Dashboard Suspension Indicator was Blue; all student groups were in the Blue or Green performance levels.
-A closer analysis of the 2019 data indicated that the increase in suspensions occurred as a result of an incident involving multiple students.
+The current Dashboard Suspension Indicator is Low; a closer analysis of the data indicated that the suspensions occurred as a result of an incident involving multiple students.
 Documentation of the incident indicated additional supports which resulted in discontinuance of the behavior.
 The local data analysis was completed regarding overall rates of suspension and expulsion.
 The data revealed that the rate of U-Prep suspensions has been consistently low.
 The expulsion rate is zero.